-The preparation fee is £705 inc vat and representation fee is £450 inc vat.
+The preparation fee is £705 inc vat and representation fee is £510 inc vat.

 Travel expenses may be claimed where the court is not local to the lawyer.

+Expert reports are optional for which the expert may charge separately.
 It may be possible to avoid a ban without the need for expert reports.

-If it necessary for the expert to attend Court they will claim their fees for attending from the Court.
+If it is necessary for the expert to attend Court they will claim their fees for attending from the Court.
 We may ask for payment on account to cover these fees in the event the Court refuses to authorise their costs which tends to be the exception.
 This may be in the region of £500 to £1000.

 Choosing your level of service

 Whatever level of service you select you will have the same supervising lawyer, reviewing lawyer and caseworker.
-You have a number of options for the lawyer appointed to represent you at Court.
+You have a number of options for the advocate lawyer appointed to represent you at Court.

 If your case becomes complex additional charges may be payable for preparing documents for use in Court from £60 to £180 in most cases.
 If you require us to appoint a senior lawyer to prepare documents the cost may be higher £500 to £1000.

-Information about the seller
+Information about the firm